Gallery dimensions

 Please read the entirety of the gallery agreement carefully!
 It contains a lot of very helpful information.
 If you still have questions after reading it and this FAQ, please consult your faculty advisor; they will be able to point you in the right direction.
 If you have specific questions about hanging your work in a particular gallery, send an email to the Exhibition & Event (E&E) Techs listed on this page.

-A PDF of the gallery agreement is available at the top of this page.
+A link to the gallery agreement is available at the top of this page.
 Copies are also available in the main office (150 ABW).

 You should give yourself plenty to time to consider how you plan to display your work and how you plan to clean up afterward.
 Any additional materials you might need should be discussed with your faculty advisor before you turn in your gallery agreement.
 The E&E Techs are not responsible for helping you plan your show.